electron/electron/docs/development/build-instructions-windows.md

 ### Command xxxx not found

-If you encountered an error like `Command xxxx not found`, you may try to use the `Visual Studio x64 Tools Command Prompt (2010)` console to execute the build scripts.
+If you encountered an error like `Command xxxx not found`, you may try to use the `VS2012 Command Prompt` console to execute the build scripts.

 ### Assertion failed: ((handle))->activecnt >= 0